lorenzoscottb/Dream_Reports_Annotation/Data/README.md

-Data to extract reports and label, as well as converted and manipualted dataset
+# Data and Results

+The directory contrains the (publicly availabe version of the) data used for the supervised text-calssification experiment, as well as all the results.